samicemalone/tv/README.txt

       configuration file.
 If using Windows 7 and the --library option is used, then source doesn't need to be set, as the sources will be added from the library.

+   --trakt
+      The --trakt flag fetches the current episode pointer from trakt instead of reading it from the tvdb file.
+This flag will only take effect if trakt is enabled via the config file and the EPISODES argument uses a navigable pointer e.g. "next", or uses the pointer for the remaining episodes e.g.
+      "cur-".
+A navigable pointer will be stored for use locally.

    -u USER, --user USER
       Sets the USER to avoid overwriting the default episode pointer so that